Queensland Theatre Company congratulates Michele Lee and her play Rice – winner of the Queensland Premier’s Drama Award 2016-17.

 Dates for the world premiere of Rice will be revealed at our Season 2017 launch.

-Michele Lee - Rice
+Michele Lee - Rice - ANNOUNCED AS WINNER!

 Michele is a playwright and writer working across stage and audio.
 Her current projects include: an Arts House digital theatre commission, The Naked Self (co-created with Tanya Dickson); a commission for a new play Going down (Malthouse Theatre, Melbourne via the Malcolm Robertson Prize); and a commission for a short plays project, Power plays, with Sydney Theatre Company.
 Michele is the 2016 WrICE Early Career Fellow and resident at the Playwrights Centre, Minneapolis in 2016.

 Synopsis: Nisha doesn’t ‘do’ Indian food.
 She prefers to sell to Indians.
 She’s the right-hand woman to the CEO of Australian rice company, Golden Fields, who is poised to seal a contract for rice distribution to the Indian government.
 Yvette doesn’t do humility but she’s working as a cleaner in the Golden Fields office, cleaning up the food scraps from Nisha’s table and bins.
 A fluid two-hander play where women topple women, women rescue women.

 The Queensland Premier’s Drama Award is an award that develops, over a period of two years, a theatrical performance reflective of Queensland, culminating in a professional production.